arangodb/docs-hugo/site/content/3.12/deploy/_index.md

 guarantees similar to a single server deployment.
 OneShard is primarily intended for multi-tenant use cases.

-### Datacenter-to-Datacenter

-{{< tag "ArangoDB Enterprise Edition" >}}

-For cluster deployments, ArangoDB supports [Datacenter-to-Datacenter Replication](arangosync/_index.md) (DC2DC).
-You can use it as an additional security feature to replicate your entire cluster off-site to another datacenter.
-The leading datacenter asynchronously replicates the data and configuration to the other datacenter for disaster recovery.

 ## How to deploy

 There are different ways to set up and operate ArangoDB.